Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 ```

 This is again the two node MPI job that we've used in the previous example.
 We used
-`--unbits=M` to get the memory use per task in megabytes, which is the proper option
+`--units=M` to get the memory use per task in megabytes, which is the proper option
 here as tasks are relatively small (but not uncommonly small for an HPC system when a
 properly scaling code is used).
 The `%15` is used to specify the width of the field
 as otherwise some of that information could be truncated (and the width of 15 would have